nefarioustim/front-end-development-best-practice/index.md

 {% endhighlight %}

 Keep these CSS hacks as close as possible to the rest of the styles that affect the same selector.
 Don't separate them into a separate IE-only stylesheet, since they will be overlooked and forgotten when the main style rules change.

+### Use overflow to self-clear contained floats

+Where possible use `overflow` on the containing element to clear floated elements.

+{% highlight css %}
+.module {
+	overflow: hidden;
+}
+{% endhighlight %}

+Where content inside of this container needs to spill out of the containing div (for example a dropdown menu near the bottom of the container), then use the content after method of clearing (using `zoom: 1` for Internet Explorer):

+{% highlight css %}
+.editing-panel {
+	overflow: visible /* To unset the a previous style-rule */
+	_zoom: 1; /* self-clearing for IE */
+}
+.editing-panel:after {
+	content: '.';
+	display: block;
+	clear: both;
+	height: 0;
+	visibility: hidden;
+}
+{% endhighlight %}